-The Office of the Undergraduate Deans manages the freshman faculty advisor program, and also works closely with options advisors.
-Please click on the title for the Freshman Advising Handbook and other resources.
+The Office of the Undergraduate Deans manages the first year faculty advisor program, and also works closely with options advisors.
+Please click on the title for the First Year Advising Handbook and other resources.

 The Deans' Office hires and trains peer tutors, who are available for one-on-one tutoring, as well as group tutoring sessions.
 Faculty may expect to be asked for recommendations for tutors for some classes.
 You may find out more about Peer Tutoring here.

 - Academic Exceptions and/or Extensions (non-ADA)